AthenZ/athenz/ui/docs/zms-api.md

             "name": "members",
             "type": "Array",
             "optional": true,
-            "comment": "an explicit list of members.
-Might be empty or null, if trust is set", "items": "MemberName"
+            "comment": "deprecated and not used",
+            "items": "MemberName"
         },
         {
             "name": "roleMembers",
             "type": "Array",
             "optional": true,
-            "comment": "members with expiration",
-            "items": "RoleMember"
+            "comment": "members with expiration and other member attributes. might be empty or null, if trust is set", "items": "RoleMember"
         },
         {